leandrohinz/challenge-docker-redis/readme.md

 To run the endpoint api tests you can run the file test_api.py located in the folder tests with this command: pytest, and look for the pass test output.

 ****************************************

+In the root folder you'll find the docker compose file, to execute it just simply run:

+docker-compose up --build